Bismuth: Chemical compounds

 Chemically, bismuth resembles arsenic and antimony, but is much less toxic.
 In almost all known compounds, bismuth has oxidation state +3; a few have states +5 or −3.

 The trioxide and trisulfide can both be made from the elements, although the trioxide is extremely corrosive at high temperatures.
-The pentoxide is not stable at room temperature, and will evolve O2 gas if heated.
-Both oxides form complex anions, and NaBiO_{3} is a strong oxidising agent.
+The pentoxide is not stable at room temperature, and evolves link=oxygen|O2 gas if heated.
+Both oxides form complex anions, and link=sodium bismuthate|NaBiO3 is a strong oxidising agent.
 The trisulfide is common in bismuth ore.

 Similarly, bismuth forms all possible trihalides, but the only pentahalide is BiF5.
 All are Lewis acids.
-Bismuth forms several formally-Bi^{I} halides; these are complex salts with unusually structured polyatomic cations and anions.
+Bismuth forms several formally Bi^{I}| halides; these are complex salts with unusually structured polyatomic cations and anions.

-Bismuth oxychloride (BiOCl) structure (mineral bismoclite).
-Bismuth atoms are shown as grey, oxygen red, chlorine green.
+Bismuth oxychloride (BiOCl) structure (mineral bismoclite): Bismuth atoms are shown as grey, oxygen is red, and chlorine is green.

 In strongly acidic aqueous solution, the Bi(3+) ion solvates to form Bi(H2O)8(3+).
 As pH increases, the cations polymerize until the octahedral bismuthyl complex [Bi6O4(OH)4](6+), often abbreviated BiO+.
 Although bismuth oxychloride and bismuth oxynitrate have stoichiometries suggesting the ion, they are double salts instead.
 Bismuth nitrate hydrolysys in water, forming oxynitrate.

 Bismuth forms very few stable bismuthides, intermetallic compounds in which it attains oxidation state −3.
 The hydride spontaneously decomposes at room temperature and stabilizes only below −60 C. Sodium bismuthide has interest as a topological Dirac insulator.